-It is important to know that in addiction, that person’s brain has been hijacked, meaning the person’s judgment and impulse control are now altered and not working properly.
-This is what defines addiction medically, an inability to stop despite negative consequences due to changes in the brain’s system that regulates the stop and go of decision making.
+It is important to know that, in addiction, that person’s brain has been hijacked, meaning the person’s judgment and impulse control are now altered and not working properly.
+This is what defines addiction medically, an inability to stop despite negative consequences due to changes in the brain’s system that regulate the stop and go of decision-making.

 Try talking with your partner, but it is very important to stay out of blame.
 Instead, stick with your concerns and how you personally are being affected.
 You can state that you have come to understand that substance use problems are actually a medical condition and request that your partner get an evaluation at a local treatment program or with a trained addiction professional.

 If that doesn’t lead to action, then you might want to consider exploring couples therapy with a therapist trained in addiction treatment and assessment.
 Research shows that couples therapy is one of the most effective paths to get addicts into recovery.
-Alternately you can look into working with a Family Systemic Intervention specialist.
+Alternately, you can look into working with a Family Systemic Intervention specialist.
 This approach is dramatically different than what most people associate as an intervention.
-The focus is on the family, not on the addict, with the interventionist meeting with everyone, no surprises or ambushing the addict – and basically typically provides a workshop-like experience offering support for everyone.
+The focus is on the family, not on the addict, with the interventionist meeting with everyone, no surprises or ambushing the addict.
+They typically provide a workshop-like experience offering support for everyone.

 For the addict, it is terrifying to see oneself as an alcoholic or addict, that he or she has lost control over their use.
 So the addict often develops a secret life, a double life, around use.
-Hiding and lying about the using behavior is usually a progressive symptom of addiction that occurs when the addict simply can’t control their use, yet feel horrible and ashamed about it.
+Hiding and lying about using behavior is usually a progressive symptom of addiction that occurs when the addict simply can’t control their use, yet feels horrible and ashamed about it.
 Telling an alcoholic to control their drinking is like telling a diabetic to control their insulin level through will power.
-Addiction, like diabetes, hypertension and heart disease, are life-style diseases which requires changes in behavior, in this case abstinence.
+Addiction, like diabetes, hypertension, and heart disease, is a lifestyle disease that requires changes in behavior—in this case, abstinence.
 Any control your husband is showing now is not likely to last, resulting in the same or worse levels of drinking as the disease progresses.

-Partners of alcoholics (and other addictions) are often given the follow phrase to remind themselves that they cannot control their partner’s use: “I didn’t cause it, I can’t control it, I can’t cure it.”
-The best option is for the both of you to get help, support and education.
-A particularly helpful book on alcoholism is “Beyond the Influence: Understanding and Defeating Alcoholism”, by Ketcham and Asbury.
+Partners of alcoholics (and other addictions) are often given the following phrase to remind themselves that they cannot control their partner’s use: “I didn’t cause it, I can’t control it, I can’t cure it.”
+The best option is for both of you to get help, support, and education.
+A particularly helpful book on alcoholism is “Beyond the Influence: Understanding and Defeating Alcoholism” by Ketcham and Asbury.

-The National Institute of Alcohol Abuse and Alcoholism defines binge drinking as bringing the blood alcohol concentration (BAC) levels to 0.08 g/dl – the level or higher in which it is a crime to drive in all 50 states.
+The National Institute of Alcohol Abuse and Alcoholism defines binge drinking as bringing the blood alcohol concentration (BAC) levels to 0.08 g/dl or higher, in which it is a crime to drive in all 50 states.
 Generally, 5 drinks for men and 4 drinks for women is considered binge drinking.
-One drink is found in the following alcohol content equivalents: 1.5 oz. of distilled spirits, 12 oz. of beer, 5 oz. of wine.
-Moderate drinking is considered up to 2 drinks a day for men with no more than 14 drinks per week, and 1 drink a day for woman, no more than 7 drinks a week.
+One drink is found in the following alcohol content equivalents: 1.5 oz. of distilled spirits, 12 oz. of beer, and 5 oz. of wine.
+Moderate drinking is considered up to 2 drinks a day for men with no more than 14 drinks per week, and 1 drink a day for women, no more than 7 drinks a week.

 My husband is a porn addict.
 It’s been a year since he’s watched, he says.
-Our sex life has gone completely down the tubes in that year, is this normal?
-What’s the best way to ask if he’s still “off the porn”, or should unit be asking, does that cause relapse?
+Our sex life has gone completely down the tubes in that year.
+Is this normal?
+What’s the best way to ask if he’s still “off the porn”, or should I be asking?
+Does that cause relapse?
 Is relapse common in this addiction?

 Studies have suggested that escalating porn use increases a brain chemical called Delta Fos-B, a protein found in all addictions.
 Each time the porn is viewed there is a release of this chemical which builds up and reinforces the compulsion to use more and more.
 There is evidence that suggests it takes 6-8 weeks of abstinence before this protein begins to decline.
 Like most addictions, 80% of relapses occur in the first 90 days, and often times in the first 30 days.